07:30 – 08.30

 MS. CHYN-LIANG HUANG

-Ms Huang obtained a Bachelor of Science in Pharmacy from the Taipeh Medical University in Taiwan and subsequently a Master of Science in Pharmacy from the University of Louisiana in Monroe (USA).
+Ms Huang obtained a Bachelor of Science in Pharmacy from the Taipeh Medical University in Chinese Taipei and subsequently a Master of Science in Pharmacy from the University of Louisiana in Monroe (USA).
 Ms Yuan started her career as a Specialist/GMP inspector in the Division of Drug Analysis of the Department of Health in 1998.
 In 2004, she promoted to Section Chief in the same Division.
 In 2007 she became Section Chief of the GMP Inspectorate.
 In 2010 she obtained her present position in the Division of Risk Management of the TFDA.

 DR. SHEUAN LEE